 When you think Australian wine, you may think Hunter Valley or Margaret River.
 However, climatic research conducted in the 1980s discovered that Manjimup was in fact the most suitable region for wine growing in Western Australia, the country’s largest state.

 Manjimup is the ideal retreat for food-lovers with a taste for the finer things, and it doesn’t get much finer than black perigord truffles served with a glass of some of the best wine in the country.
-The Truffle & Wine Co. has emerged as one of Manjimup’s crowning jewels since it opened in 1997, with the Truffle Kitchen creating truffle-infused “earthly delights” in a homely setting with an open fireplace.
+The Truffle & Wine Co. has emerged as one of Manjimup’s crowning jewels since it opened in 1997, creating truffle-infused “earthly delights” in a homely setting with an open fireplace.

 Flying into Perth and renting a car is the best way to enjoy a farm-to-plate foodie experience in Manjimup.
 It’s a three-hour scenic drive to the region, passing other noteworthy towns of Mandurah and Bunbury.
 However, travellers to Western Australia should be on high alert for bushfires, which are common in the summer months and can cut off highway roads without warning.